50 Top Pizza List: A Critical Look at the ‘Best Pizzas in the World’

 1. The pizza must be “good”.
 What makes a “good” pizza?
 No further details are provided.

 2. The pizza should be “digestible”.
-Yes, once again, the Italians’ obsession with the “digestibility” of their pizzas, as if this is something that can be objectively measured in a single taste test, or something that should even be considered when evaluating the quality of a pizza, or any other food for that matter; I mean, who doesn’t choose a restaurant based on how “digestible” the food they serve is?
-In a future article, I will cover this specific topic and debunk the myth of pizza digestibility.
+Yes, once again, the Italians’ obsession with the “digestibility” of their pizzas, a debunked myth, and something that really shouldn’t be considered when evaluating the quality of a pizza, or any other food for that matter; I mean, who doesn’t choose a restaurant based on how “digestible” the food they serve is?

 As you may have already noticed (since I’ve mentioned it at least three times already), the magazine does not rate pizzas, but rather pizzerias.